FormerLurker/ArcWelderLib/readme.md

 ArcWelder uses the [TCLAP Templatized C++ Command Line Parser](https://github.com/mirror/tclap) for implementing the arguments, and I've been most impressed with it.

 ### G90 Influences Extruder
 For some printers, sending a G90 or G91 command also changes the E axis mode.
 This is required for any printer running Marlin 2+ or a fork of Marlin 2, for Smoothieware, and for Prusa Buddy Firmware (Prusa Mini).
 Do NOT add this flag if you are running any other firmware.
-If your firmware is not on this list, but requires this parameter, please create an issue and I will update the documentation.
+If your firmware is not on this list but requires this parameter, please create an issue, and I will update the documentation.

 * Type: Flag
 * Default: Disabled